Skip to content

 The tools are table stakes

 I build with shadcn/ui, Tailwind, Motion, React, and Ultracite/Biome.
 You probably use a similar stack.
-None of this is a competitive advantage.
-Every vibe coder on the planet is using the same components with the same defaults.
-The difference between slop and something that feels considered is not the tools.
-It is the taste you apply on top of them.
+None of this is an advantage.
+Every vibe coder is using the same components with the same defaults.
+The difference between slop and considered is the taste you apply on top.

 Great artists steal

 Find a product with an irrationally tasteful UI.
-Not one you vaguely admire — one that makes you feel something when you use it.
-Then precisely copy it.
+One that makes you feel something.
+Then copy it.

 Right click and inspect.
-Rip off individual elements until your version is identical.
-Screen record their interactions and go frame by frame to understand the timing.
-Use AI to un-minify their JavaScript bundle and read through their animation logic.
-This is not lazy.
+Rip off elements until your version is identical.
+Screen record interactions and go frame by frame on the timing.
+Use AI to un-minify their JS bundle and read their animation logic.
 This is how you develop taste.
-You cannot design what you have never studied closely, and most people have never studied anything closely enough.
+You cannot design what you have not studied closely.

 The goal is not plagiarism.
-It is training your eye by reproducing the gold standard, then applying what you learned to your own product.
+It is training your eye by reproducing the gold standard, then applying it to your own product.

 Simplicity above all else

 AI will go rogue.
-It will add glowing borders, gradient backgrounds, decorative illustrations, extra copy, badges, tooltips, and seventeen other things nobody asked for.
+Glowing borders, gradient backgrounds, decorative illustrations, extra copy, badges, tooltips, and seventeen things nobody asked for.
 Your job is to delete most of it.

-Relentlessly remove elements and text.
-Every time you look at a screen, ask what can be taken away without losing meaning.
+Every time you look at a screen, ask what can go without losing meaning.
 If a paragraph can be a sentence, make it a sentence.
 If a sentence can be a label, make it a label.
-If a label can be removed entirely, remove it.
+If a label can be removed, remove it.

 The best interfaces feel inevitable.
-They do not feel like someone kept adding things until it looked busy enough to seem finished.
+They do not feel like someone kept adding things until it seemed finished.

 Use better icons

 Stop using Lucide for everything.
-The icons are fine for prototyping, but they lack the weight and personality to carry a polished product.
-I recommend the Central icon system — the strokes are more considered, the proportions feel tighter, and they give your UI a level of refinement that default icon sets simply do not.
+Fine for prototyping, but they lack the weight to carry a polished product.
+I use the Central icon system.
+The strokes are considered, the proportions tighter.

-Small details like icon quality are exactly the kind of thing users sense without being able to articulate.
-They cannot tell you the icons are wrong, but they can feel when something looks generic.
+Users sense icon quality without being able to articulate it.
+They cannot tell you the icons are wrong, but they feel when something looks generic.

 Add delightful animations